jpmorganchase/salt-ds/.changeset/serious-parrots-speak.md

 "@salt-ds/lab": patch
 ---

-Banner style changes to use spacing foundation
+Updated Banner to use the new spacing foundation